Class: StringIO

 (also: #size)

-Returns the size of the buffer string.
+Returns the number of bytes in the string in

-- #pid
+self: - #pid

 -